ORNL/HydraGNN/README.md

 ## Contributing

-We encourage you to contribute to GCNN!
+We encourage you to contribute to HydraGNN!
 Please check the [guidelines](CONTRIBUTING.md) on how to do so.